rohiths2/CS225-Final-Project/README.md

 `cmake .. `

-### Executing the program EVERY time
+### Compiling (building) the program

-Then, to run the program, enter these commands in the terminal:
+To build the program, enter the following command in the terminal:

 `make`

+"make" should be run the first time, and also every other time the code is edited/modified.
+This compiles the program

+### Executing the program

+Then, to run the program, enter this command in the terminal:

 `./main`

-These above commands should be entered every time you execute the program (even after just the first time)
+"./main" should be run every time (not just the first time) in order to start a new instance of the program

 ### Using the program (follow the terminal instructions)